- Post-nominal initials

 - Available for

-Corporate events, Club/Society tastings, Private tastings, Wine courses, Trade/Sommelier training, Public/trade wine shows
+Corporate events, Club/Society tastings, Private tastings, Wine courses, Trade/Sommelier training, Food and wine matching, After dinner speaking

 - Other wine work

 I have my Diploma of wine and have over 20 years of experience in diverse roles within the UK and International wine industry.
 I have recently re-branded my own wine education and events company (Wild about Wine) which I have been running alongside other roles for around seven years.

 I have had many varied wine industry roles over the past twenty years which have ranged from positions in customer services, sales support, and business development to events, copy writing, cellar door tours and retail to winemaking and viticultural work in the Southern and Northern Hemisphere.

 I have been lucky enough to spend much of my career working for Bibendum Wine starting my wine journey here in 2002 when they were much smaller than they are today.
 I spent a wonderful two years working for Laithwaites within the Buying Team looking after Media relations and Events.
 Other career highlights include joining the 2006 vintage crew in the Barossa Valley at St Hallett, working in viticulture and the cellar door at Leeuwin Estate in Margaret River, Western Australia and working a vintage at Weingut Keller in Rheinhessen, Germany in 2009.